-Commented [SB9]: Not used in the rules.
+Commented [SB7]: Not used in the rules.
+However, content moved to Instructional Strategies section.

 "Needs-based professional learning" means staff learning based upon needs identified through an examination of student performance and organizational and instructional data, and which is aligned with the school's Continuous Improvement Plan, curriculum, and pedagogical practices.